ben-kemister/development-cheat-sheets/_tools/jekyll.md

 # Running (Locally)

-You can run Jekyll locally by using the follinwg command `bundle exec jekyll serve`
+You can run Jekyll locally by using the following command `bundle exec jekyll serve`

 # Configuration ( `_config.yml`)